RasmusKnothNielsen/CodingCompetitionAAU/README.md

 We managed to complete every assignment within the 5 hour time limit, resulting in a 2. place.

-My school wrote an article about the experience, read it here:
+My school wrote a short article about the experience, read it here:
 https://kea.dk/om-kea/nyheder/keas-datamatikere-t%C3%A6ver-universiteterne-i-stor-programmeringskonkurrence (In danish)

 The team was composed of: